Battle of Bun'ei: List of Main Battles of Battle of Bun'ei

-Battle of Akasaka - Japanese victory

 Mongolian Army landed on Sawara District and encamped in Akasaka.
 On seeing this situation, Kikuchi Takefusa (菊池武房) surprised the Mongolian army.
 The Mongols escaped to Sohara, and they lost about 100 soldiers.

-Battle of Torikai-Gata - Japanese victory

 Thousands of Mongolian soldiers were awaiting in Torikai-Gata.
 Takezaki Suenaga (竹崎季長), one of the Japanese commanders, assaulted the Mongolian army and fought them.
 Soon, reinforcements by Shiraishi Michiyasu (白石通泰) arrived there and defeated the Mongolians.
 The Mongolian casualties of this battle are estimated at around 3,500.